den-wdi-1/string-matching/readme.md

 everything else would be shift of 11.
 </details>

-Let's look at an example.
+Let's go through a full example of the algorithm.
 Let's look for Florida in a state list.
 ```ruby
 	florida_shift = {
 		'a' => 0,